RLM-Server installation for floating licenses

 Install RLM-Server Software

 Run the appropriate RLM-Server installation file.
-RLM-Server can be downloaded from Licensing Downloads
+RLM-Server can be downloaded from the downloads page

 |Platform||Filename||Default Installation Folder|